Successful haemophilia advocacy plan: interview with the Nepal Hemophilia Society

 Advocacy is a powerful tool.
 To make the government establish our rights and provide free health service takes many years of hard work.

 It is important to be included in the national laws and policies.
-Because the population of the persons with haemophilia is comparatively low compared to other diseases, our voices remain often unheard.
+Because the population of the persons with haemophilia is quite low compared to other diseases, our voices remain often unheard.
 Sometimes you may need to positively interfere in the government’s decision.
 We need to increase our networks and collaborate with other organisations who are working in similar areas, to fight for the rights of persons with disabilities.
 It takes a long time of efforts and commitment to be successful, so you also need a strong belief and patience.
 However, the results of effective advocacy are solid and long-term.